Making sure your houseplants thrive.

 Drainage: Make sure your pots have drainage holes to prevent water from accumulating at the bottom, which can cause root rot.
 If your pot doesn’t have drainage holes, add some rocks or pebbles at the bottom to help with excess water.

-• Soil
+• Soil & Fertilizer

 Cacti and succulents: Use a cactus/succulent mix, which is fast-draining and airy.